 The first 24 floors of this tower are home to Four Seasons, where you can feel a part of Downtown’s energy.
 Designed by architect Robert A. M. Stern, the Hotel reflects the luxury of Manhattan’s most talked-about residences.
 Inside, global design stars Yabu Pushelberg have created chic, richly layered retreats in all 189 guest rooms and suites.
 Some suites feature balconies.

 The residential-style accommodations are crisp, clean, and colossal by New York standards; a few suites feature rare outdoor terraces.
 Rooms have a very residential feel and usefully for families, you can book rooms with two double beds.
 The rooms are fantastic.
-The bathroom has a stand-alone bath by the window which is a real highlight and although many rooms are billed at 425 sqft, they seem even larger, due to their design.
+The bathroom has a stand-alone bath by the window, which is a real highlight, and although many rooms are billed at 425 sqft, they seem even larger due to their design.

 Dine at CUT by Wolfgang Puck, the celebrity chef’s first restaurant in Manhattan.
 Escape to the peaceful spa or dip into Downtown’s newest lap pool.
 In New York City’s newest neighborhood, see and be seen, host your party, event, wedding, or meeting in these Four Seasons function rooms filled with natural light.
-The Four Seasons comforts and conveniences that you have grown to love, will ease your urban experience, whether you are traveling for business or leisure.
+The Four Seasons comforts and conveniences that you have grown to love will ease your urban experience, whether traveling for business or leisure.

 Couples can indulge in the Four Seasons Spa.
 Business professionals will appreciate the convenient 24-hour business services and gym.
 And any traveler will enjoy our state-of-the-art lap pool featuring stunning city views.
-This pool is a huge advantage of this Four Seasons Vs the original one as it is large, at 75-foot (23-metre).
-It is indoors (with a lifeguard) with lots of big windows streaming lots of daylight, and tends to be quiet and more or less empty.
+This pool is a huge advantage of this Four Seasons vs. the original one as it is large, at 75-foot (23-metre).
+It is indoors (with a lifeguard) with lots of big windows streaming lots of daylight and tends to be quiet and more or less empty.

-By comparison to the original Four Seasons above, weekend rates can be cheaper at Four Seasons Downtown at around $500 but this does depend on the dates you want to book.
+By comparison to the original Four Seasons above, weekend rates can be cheaper at Four Seasons Downtown at around $500 USD, but this does depend on the dates you want to book.

 Rising 26 storeys from the boutique-lined street, the building’s windows and terraces look out over the vast sweep of parkland and survey the world’s most recognizable skyline.
 The fourth through tenth floors of the building will be occupied by the new Aman hotel, while the 11th floor and above will be transformed into 20, Aman-branded residences.

 The new Aman will also encompass an extraordinary three stories Aman Spa, with a dramatic indoor swimming pool surrounded by fire pits and daybeds as its centerpiece.
-It will be Aman’s third property in the USA, after Amangani in Wyoming and Amangiri in Utah and will shake up the New York hotel scene like never before.
+It will be Aman’s third property in the USA, after Amangani in Wyoming and Amangiri in Utah, and will shake up the New York hotel scene like never before.

-Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+Note: Benefits & upgrades subject to availability.
+Benefits offered correct at the time of writing.
+Terms & conditions apply.
+Enquire for more information.
+Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.